An image of factors to consider when personalizing your sales cadence

 Personalize the sales cadence for prospect personas

 With the many sales cadence examples and templates, it is easy to forget about personalization.
-This doesn’t mean you should create an entirely new sales cadence for each prospect persona, regardless of how vastly different they might be.
+Instead, adjust certain touchpoints, individual steps, and, most importantly, sales content for each prospect persona.

 It simply means you should adjust certain touchpoints, individual steps, and, most importantly, sales content.